FORGE: A File-Oriented Reflective Graphical Environment

 What implementations exist?

-A prototype of FORGE is implemented in MacRelix; future plans include a port to FUSE.
+A prototype of FORGE is implemented in MacRelix; a port to FUSE is in progress.